 Vasectomy is the most cost-effective and safest permanent method for meeting the needs of men and women who desire to limit future births (i.e. want no more children).
-Today in Ethiopia, governments, providers, program developers and, most importantly, men and women are ready to consider vasectomy as a viable option for limiting family size.
-By continuing to promote and support the voluntary use of vasectomy as part of the overall method mix, Ethiopia can help meet its national and international FP commitments and contribute to the development of a more gender equitable society, where men play a supportive and proactive role in their families' health.
+Given the significant increases in use of modern contraception and Malawi's commitment to increasing coverage of FP services and encouraging community participation, now is an opportune time to invest in vasectomy services.
+By promoting and supporting the voluntary use of vasectomy as part of the overall method mix, Malawi can help meet its national and international FP commitments and contribute to the development of a more gender equitable society, where men play a supportive and proactive role in their families' health.